ISSUE 28

 We sat on and on and only moved along the form toward the consulting room very slowly.
 It was after we had been sitting there for some hours that a nurse came to tell us that the doctor was unable to see any more patients that day.
 We must come back the next day.
 That meant that mother would have to lose another day's work and pay that she could ill afford.

 The next morning mother and I started off early and were thankful to find that we were among the first of the patients waiting to see the doctor.
 When it came to our turn to go in we were both relieved to be seen by a kind and understanding doctor.
 He listened to all that mother had to tell him and after he and his students examined me, he told mother that he wanted to take me in straight away.
 Mother was very relieved to think that I would now be given the treatment I needed, also she would now be able to get back to work for that afternoon.
+I was inwardly terrified.
+A nurse came and took us upstairs to the ward.
+In a flash nurse had taken all my particulars from mother, and with a hurried kiss and "Be a good girl" she vanished.

 As I watched mother disappear through the door of the ward I suddenly felt lost and abandoned.
 I had been warned that I might be kept in at the hospital but I hadn't realised just how terrible I would feel.
 I wanted to rush out after mother, but the nurse smiled at me and taking my hand she said, "Come along Alice I will take you to the bathroom, and then I will introduce you to the other two girls who are here.
 They are both about your age."